 These miniature livers aren’t yet ready for transplantation, but many experts believe that, as soon as we can successfully replicate human tissue via 3D printing, the path to creating fully-functioning human organs will be cleared — and medicine will be forever changed.

-The future of 3D printing in healthcare
+The future of medical 3D printing

 It is difficult to overstate the potential that 3D printing has to transform healthcare.
 As 3D printing becomes more accessible and more affordable, meaningful medical innovation seems more achievable than ever before — and it’s increasingly clear that additive manufacturing will play an important role in revolutionizing medicine in the next decade and beyond.